-Course Content: This course provides the student with a thorough technical understanding of arc shielded metal arc welding, welding safety, arc weld sources, electrode classifications and selection.
+Course Content: This course provides the student with a thorough technical understanding of shielded metal arc welding, welding safety, shielded metal arc welding power sources, electrode classifications and selection.
 It also provides training to develop the skills necessary to make quality shielded metal arc welds in all positions.
-Mild steel from 3/16" to 3/8" plate will be used to perform single and multi-pass welds with low Hydrogen potassium/iron powder and High Cellulose sodium electrodes. with DC welding current.
+Mild steel from 3/16" to 3/8" plate will be used to perform single and multi-pass welds with low hydrogen and iron powder electrodes with DC welding current.

-Achievable Certifications: SMAW all position, 1/8" - 3/4" per DO1.1 - 2015
+Achievable Certifications: SMAW all positions, 1/8" - 3/4", per DO1.1 - 2015